lfcutillas/mic-prices/README.md

 The implementation was analyzed in different ways: the use of a JPA findTop or findFirst query, or a sub-query, or Pageable.

-And the winner is: Efficiency (sub-query).
+And the winner is: Efficiency + Flexibility + Legibility (JPQL query).
 In the hypothetical case that the pricing table is large and the query is frequent, efficiency may be an important factor.

 Here are some of the considerations I took into account when deciding: